matrix-org/gsoc/IDEAS.md

 **Potential mentor**: Matthew Hodgson ([github](https://github.com/ara4n))

+### Alternative Efficient Client-Server Transports and Encodings

+Matrix's baseline Client-Server API is simple long-polling HTTP calls.
+This is purely for compatibility and simplicity for the widest range of client devices and applications, however - we encourage and expect people to implement more efficient transports and encodings in future.
+For instance, we've published and implemented a beta Websockets transport draft at https://github.com/matrix-org/matrix-doc/blob/master/drafts/websockets.rst and https://github.com/matrix-org/matrix-websockets-proxy.

+It would be *really* fun to experiment with other transports and encodings to find just how fast, low latency, low CPU or low bandwidth one can make the Client Server API run.
+This could involve playing around with COaP+CBOR, MQTT, protobufs, capnproto, messagepack, HTTP/2 or any other option in a quest for the holy grail transport/encoding combination!

+**Difficulty**: Medium

+**Knowledge pre-req**: Network protocols

+**Potential mentor**: Richard van der Hoff ([github](https://github.com/richvdh))

 ### Helping out on PTO

 https://pto.im (Perpetually Talking Online) is an awesome new contribution to Matrix that provides an IRC front-end to any Matrix homeserver, written in Rust, which means anyone can point their existing IRC clients into Matrix, treating as a giant distributed ircd.
 This helps people get up and running in the Matrix ecosystem without having to jump all the way to a Matrix client (or bridge via an existing IRC network).
 It's very alpha currently, but fun to hack on and there's a wide range of issues to be picked from at https://github.com/tdfischer/pto/issues.